 No matter what path you take plan to spend some quality time learning about it.
 For example, you pick gigging as your moneymaker.
 You aren't going to play an all country set in a rock bar right?
 That's called market research (or common sense, or life insurance).
 Plan to spend some time learning about your chosen path.
 There are lots of online learning resources for the musician and we'll present some along the way.
 I assume you already know how to play an instrument, but let's say you want to learn guitar.
 You'll probably spend some time learning theory, learning the fingerboard, learn to read music, learn some songs and then lot's of time practicing after that.
 It's the same routine if you choose songwriting for example.
 You'll read about songwriting technique, learn how to get paid for it, absorb some songwriting tips and then you'll practice writing and selling songs.
 In fact, you'll probably practice rewriting some of your old songs as you learn new material.
 If you want to earn a music teacher salary, you'll need to spend time learning both music and teaching so your student gets value for their money.

 The point is, you'll get as much money out of your music as the effort you put into your music.
 Never stop learning.
 You learn when you read, you learn when you write and you learn when you listen.
 Take a class at a community college no matter what age you are.
 Try some online songwriting classes from the comfort of your home.
 Get some good instruction, one-on-one mentoring, and pick up some good books along the way.
 Doing some quality personal reading will benefit your pocket book as well as your mind and music.

 Music, money and fame.
 You've got the love of music.
 You'll have to deal with the 'fame' aspect with your therapist.
-Let's go find out how to make money with music.
+Let's go find out how to make money in music.